Strength and Fatigability of the Dominant and Nondominant Hip Abductors

 MAIN OUTCOME MEASURE(S): Peak torque (PT) was recorded from each MVIC trial.
 Surface electromyography was used to record muscle activity during the fatigue trials.
 Power spectral analysis was used to determine the median frequency of each 0.512-second portion of the fatigue trials.
 Median frequencies were plotted against time, and linear regression was used to determine the median frequency slope (MF(slope)).
 Data were analyzed using 2-tailed, paired t tests.

 RESULTS: Hip-abduction PT of the dominant leg (81.0 +/- 23.7 Nm) was significantly larger than that of the nondominant leg (76.1 +/- 9.9 Nm, P = 0.02).
 There was no difference in MF(slope) between the dominant (-0.37 +/- 0.29) and nondominant limbs (-0.35 +/- 0.34, P = 0.84).
 The PT and MF(slope) were not significantly correlated (r = -0.07, P = 0.53).

 CONCLUSIONS: Hip-abduction strength differences exist between the dominant and nondominant legs.
 Measures of strength and fatigability were poorly related; therefore, clinicians may opt to assess hip strength and fatigability independent of each another.

 Jacobs, Cale A.; Uhl, Timothy L.; Seeley, Matt; Sterling, Wes; and Goodrich, Larry, "Strength and Fatigability of the Dominant and Nondominant Hip Abductors" (2005).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 27.